 The solution is obtained through an iterative approach.
-The level of the guardrail tax 96 is adjusted until the emissions budget of the scenario is reached and the emissions calculated in the REMIND model are passed to MAGICC for calculation of global mean temperature change, which is then downscaled to regional temperature.
+The level of the guardrail tax is adjusted until the emissions budget of the scenario is reached and the emissions calculated in the REMIND model are passed to MAGICC for calculation of global mean temperature change.

-Using the temperature pathways, the damage module calculates regional damages based on the approach by Kalkuhl & Wenz (2020) and computes the associated SCC tax, by solving a global planner problem with Negishi weights97 that internalize the physical damages.
+Using the temperature pathways, the damage module calculates country-level damages based on the approach by Kotz et al. (2024), aggregates them to REMIND regions and computes the associated SCC tax, by solving a global planner problem with Negishi weights that internalize the physical damages.
 The solution of this problem gives the socially optimal SCC tax given the output of REMIND.
 The resulting SSC tax is globally uniform.